mhykol2k/advanced-databases-group/README.md

       ?>
 ```

 This codeblock details how we displayed the data from the database on the PHP index.
+IT essentially just reads the data retrieved from the result of the SQL query and creates a table from it.
 Additionally, this serves as a validatiion check and ensures data is correctly entered, otherwise it will return 0/null results.

 <!-- back to top -->
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Back-end

+#### DB Config

 <p>To implement the back end we wrote a script to create and populate the existing database given to us; and create new users to manage/query it.
-This was done inside one big script (DB_Config_Script.sql) so that when users go to deploy the database all they have to do is copy paste the SQL queries and run them.
+This was done inside one big script (DB_Config_Script.sql) so that when users go to deploy the database all they have to do import the SQL script and run it.
 The code to create and populate the tables can be found in the appendix at the bottom of the report.
 </p>

+#### DB Permissions

 <p>Next we had to take into consideration the permissions needed by the users of the system and how many different users there would be.
 According to the brief, users simply need to be able to insert new employees/departments and edit existing ones.
 Therefore we created only two users: admin and default_user (see Figure 3.0).
 Due to there being no mention of deleting tables these permissions were not included for the general user(see Figure 4.0).
 </p>

+#### DB SQL Scripts

 <p>Finally, users would need to be able to run and view the results of any 3 SQL queries.
 The brief does not mention any particular queries therefore we just went ahead and created the queries seen in the below appendix(see all of Figure 5).
+Similar to the DB_Config_Script these, onec the DB has been created, can simply be imported and run through the PHPmyAdmin page.
 </p>

 <!-- back to top -->